heaganhenry/react-game-hub/README.md

 # react-game-hub
-Game hub that utilizes RAWG API to display different game titles in a grid with sorting and filtering functionality.
-UI built with React, TypeScript and ChakraUI.
-View it live [here](https://react-game-hub-gamma.vercel.app/)

-# react-game-hub

 This is a game hub application that utilizes the RAWG API to display a grid of different game titles.
 It provides sorting and filtering functionality to help users find their desired games easily.
 The user interface is built using React, TypeScript, and ChakraUI.